OGC Op. No. 09-02-01

 Because of limitations on the operation of IPAs in New York, the Florida entity decided to have New York no-fault insurers contract with the Florida entity, instead of its New York entity.
 Based on the facts recited, it does not appear that either the Inquirer or the participating radiologists will bear any risk.
 Accordingly, the Insurance Department’s regulation affecting Financial Risk Transfer between Insurers and Health Care Providers, 11 NYCRR Part 101 (Regulation 164), is not implicated.

-The inquirer represents that the fees that the Inquirer’s entities receive from HMOs and no-fault insurers will not constitute fee splitting, which is prohibited by New York Education Law
+The inquirer represents that the fees that the Inquirer’s entities receive from HMOs and no-fault insurers will not constitute fee splitting, which is prohibited by New York Education Law § 6530(18) and (19).
+For present purposes, the Insurance Department assumes that the representation is correct, but offers no formal opinion in that regard.

 The Inquirer asks whether the arrangement comports with the Insurance Law and regulations promulgated thereunder.

 For the purposes of this opinion, the Insurance Department assumes that the discounted provider fees are sufficient to cover the provider’s cost of rendition of services, including reasonable overhead.
 Otherwise, by entering into the network, the provider would run the risk of doing an insurance business without a license.
-See Insurance Law
+See Insurance Law § 1101; Opinions of the Insurance Department’s Office of General Counsel dated August 21, 2007; April 3, 2008; June 30, 2008.

 A. Contracting with HMOs